Akhila30-tech/spoken_digit_pipeline/README.md

 4. **Prediction**:
    - `predict.py` predicts the digit from any new WAV file.
-   - Optional `predict_live.py` can be used for real-time predictions (microphone input).
+   - Optional `predict_live.py` can be used for real-time predictions (microphone input not implemented in this submission).

 ## Results
 - Accuracy: 0.9630